jina-ai/docs/chapters/my_first_jina_app/index.md

     uses: pods/index.yml
 ```

-As in `flows/index.yml`, we use two Pods, but this time they behave differently:
+As in `flows/index.yml`, we use three Pods, but this time they behave differently:

 | Pod       | Task                                                              |
 | ---       | ---                                                               |